 The more relaxed mood makes summer an ideal time to talk about career aspirations.
 What is your student's dream job?
 What steps are they taking to make that dream a reality?

-Are there questions for the Career Office?
+Are there questions for staff at the campus career center?
 This might be a good time to contact them since they may be less busy during the summer months.

 Suggest that your student join a professional association related to their major or career.
 Most have student memberships at reduced rates.
 Membership will allow your student to become more familiar with professional expectations in their chosen field as well as view potential job postings.

 Summer is also a perfect time for informational interviews with people in your student’s chosen field, networking opportunities, job shadowing, and internships.
 Gathering information over the summer may give new perspective to next year's classes.

 Finally, recommend that your student clean up social media accounts or set up a LinkedIn account in preparation for internship and job searches.

 Encourage your student to look for possible leadership opportunities and new activities — either at home over the summer or when they'll be returning to campus in the fall.
 Many employers rank leadership among the top qualities they look for when hiring.

 If your student is considering an internship or study abroad experience in the next year or two, summer is a good time to do research.
 What are the options?
 What is the process?
 Can they take a language class right now?